 The health, safety and welfare of all our children are of paramount importance to all the adults who work in our academy.
 Our children have the right to protection, regardless of age, gender, race, culture or disability.
 They have a right to be safe in our academy.

-The Academy has an agreed Safeguarding Policy which is available to download in the POLICIES section of this website.
+The Academy’s Safeguarding Policy is available to download in the POLICIES section of this website.

-The school’s Designated Safeguarding Lead is Mrs. D. Warren.
+The Academy’s Designated Safeguarding Lead is Mr. S. Mycroft

-The Deputy Designated Safeguarding Leads are Mrs. A. Hickling, Mr. S. Mycroft and Miss V. Read (EYFS)
+The Deputy Designated Safeguarding Lead is Miss V. Read

 If you have any concerns about a child please come and speak to one of them in confidence.